frankiethull/frankiethull/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my personal github account!
 Most of my repos are in the realm of binding languages, extending libraries, bridging tools, making color schemes, or collecting data.
-I like to tinker with data visualizations, shaders, fluid dynamics, deep learning algorithms, LLMs; & get to extend my knowledge of packaging, S3/S4/S7, qmd/rmd design, & more in the process.
+I like to tinker with data visualizations, shaders, fluid dynamics, deep learning algorithms, & local LLMs.
+Love learning more about classes, quarto, and package dev in the process.

 Most importantly, love the idea of collaborating with others & open-source software.
 Please submit an issue or PR if interested in contributing to one of my experimental libraries.

 libraries I'm *actively* working on:
 - :corn: {maize} a binding of specialty kernels for SVMs to {parsnip}